Pro-Mo/GettingCleaningData/CodeBook.md

 ## Codebook on Samsung Accelerometers script run_analysis.R
-See for more details about specifics of the script: README.md This document describes the variables, the data, and any transformations or work that is performed to clean up the data
+See for more details about specifics of the script: README.md.

+This document describes the variables, the data, and any transformations or work that is performed to clean up the data

-### description of the Data/Introduction
+### Description of the Data/Introduction
-The source of this specif project can be found here: [source](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones/ "Information on Samsung Activity Recognition Using SmartPhones")
+See [source](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones/ "Information on Samsung Activity Recognition Using SmartPhones") of this specif project.

-The data set can be found here: [dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "Samsung Datasets Activity Recognition Using SmartPhones")
+See [data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "Samsung Datasets Activity Recognition Using SmartPhones") for the specific .zip file which is used.
 (For more information about this dataset contact: activityrecognition@smartlab.ws)

-The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+The experiments have been carried out with a group of 30 volunteers (subjects) within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.